800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 Internal administration documents show that the Obama administration's considering allowing terrorists, transnational criminals, and anyone else who wants to enter or stay in the U.S. to not even answer if they have ever been connected with a crime.

-As you chew on that, we'll be right back and continue in a moment.
+We'll be right back and continue in a moment.

 Back to the phones we go.